-DHCF Division of Public and Private Provider Services verifies qualifications during the initial provider application review process as well as the re-validation process (every three years).
-DHCF may conduct telephonic surveys in lieu of out-of-State site visits for prospective EPD Waiver
+DHCF Division of Public and Private Provider Services verifies qualifications during the initial provider application review process and during the revalidation process every five (5) years for EPD waiver providers.

-Medicaid provider applicants (and/or re-enrolling providers) to verify provider readiness.
+DHCF may conduct telephonic surveys in lieu of out-of-State site visits for prospective EPD Waiver Medicaid provider applicants (and/or re-enrolling providers) to verify provider readiness.